-Red Baron: Kirito gets "The Black Swordsman", and is pretty well known in SAO.
+Kirito gets titled as "The Black Swordsman," and is pretty well-known in SAO.

 Asuna is known as "The Flash", due to being one of the fastest players.
 In one case, she covers a distance in five minutes that took Kirito's party one hour to travel.
 She's less keen on her ALO nickname, which is "Berserk Healer".

 Redshirt Army: The (Liberation) Army.
-A massive guild comprised of mostly low to mid level players with the intent of assisting the thousands of SAO players not on the front lines.
-They used to be influential to the game until they lost a staggering amount of their best players in the 25th floor boss battle.
-By the end of SAO the Army is 1/6th the remaining players but regarded as mostly ineffectual and often corrupt.
+A massive guild comprised of mostly low- to mid-level players with the intent of assisting the thousands of SAO players not on the front lines.
+They were influential to the game until they lost a staggering amount of their best players in the 25th floor boss battle.
+By the end of SAO the Army is 1/6th of the remaining players but is regarded as mostly ineffectual and often corrupt.

-Refuge in Audacity: How does Kirito prevent the leader of the Salamander army from assassinating the leaders of the Cait Sith and Sylph factions?
+How does Kirito prevent the leader of the Salamander army from assassinating the leaders of the Cait-Sith and Sylph factions?
 He shows up, declares himself ambassador of the Spriggan-Undine Alliance, and warns the Salamander general that if he attacks, he'll be at war with four races, not just two.

 From the Material Editions, in SAO, while trying to defend Argo from two "ninja players" from the Fūmaningun gulid, Kirito claims that he is a secret agent of the government.
 Another hilarious in hindsight due to him working with the government to investigate the "Death Gun" rumors in GGO years later.

-Roaring Rampage of Revenge: Subverted in episode 14.
+Roaring Rampage of Revenge: Subverted in Episode 14.
 After Asuna's Heroic Sacrifice to save Kirito from a killing blow, she falls in Kirito's arms as her health bar hits zero and she disappears.
-After some despair, he slowly picks up Asuna's sword to use as his new off-hand sword, and stands up to renew his fight with Heathcliff as if he's going to get his revenge, but instead his swing falls weakly, slowly, and with no technique.
-Kirito had no fight left in him.
-He was completely broken.
+After some despair, he slowly picks up Asuna's sword to use as his new off-hand sword, and stands up to renew his fight with Heathcliff as if he's going to get his revenge, but instead he's fallen into a Heroic Blue Screen of Death.
+His swing falls weakly, slowly, and with no technique.
+Kirito has no fight left in him.
+He is completely broken.

 Played mostly straight in the second arc.
-While not exactly roaring, Kirito had no qualms about savagely killing Sugou's avatar Oberon when he physically molested Asuna and gloated about his intent to rape her, both in-game and in the real world.
-Kirito cut off one of his arms, then slashed him in half, and then had his upper half get impaled through the eye as it fell from above onto his sword, all of this with the pain absorber set to 0 which meant that not only could Sugou feel all of this, but also his real body would be affected.
+Although not exactly roaring, Kirito has no qualms about savagely killing Sugou's avatar Oberon when he sexually molests Asuna and gloats about his intent to rape her, both in-game and in the real world.
+Kirito cuts off one of his arms, then slashes him in half, and then has his upper half get impaled through the eye as it falls from above onto his sword—all of this with the pain absorber set to 0, which means that not only can Sugou feel all of this, but also his real body is affected.